How is non-Hodgkin lymphoma diagnosed in children?

 Before the scan, your child may be asked to drink a contrast solution and/or get an intravenous (IV) injection of a contrast dye that helps better outline abnormal areas in the body.
 Your child may need an IV line through which the contrast dye will be injected.
 The injection can cause some flushing (redness and warm feeling).
 Some people are allergic and get hives or, rarely, more serious reactions like trouble breathing and low blood pressure.
 Be sure to tell the doctor if your child has any allergies or has ever had a reaction to any contrast material used for x-rays.

-CT scans can also be used to guide a biopsy needle precisely into a suspected tumor or enlarged lymph node.
-For this procedure, called a CT-guided needle biopsy, the child remains asleep on the CT scanning table, while a radiologist advances a biopsy needle through the skin and toward the mass.
+CT-guided needle biopsy: CT scans can also be used to guide a biopsy needle precisely into a suspected tumor or enlarged lymph node.
+For this procedure, the child remains asleep on the CT scanning table, while a radiologist advances a biopsy needle through the skin and toward the mass.
 CT scans are repeated until the needle is within the mass.
 A biopsy sample is then removed and looked at under a microscope.

 Magnetic resonance imaging (MRI) scan

-Like CT scans, MRI scans provide detailed images of soft tissues in the body.
-But MRI scans use radio waves and strong magnets instead of x-rays.
+MRI scans use radio waves and strong magnets instead of x-rays, so there is no radiation.
 The energy from the radio waves is absorbed and then released in a pattern formed by the type of body tissue and by certain diseases.
 A computer translates the pattern into very detailed images of parts of the body.

 A contrast material called gadolinium is often injected into a vein before the scan to better see details.
 The contrast material usually does not cause allergic reactions.